-The Freedom of Information and Protection of Privacy Act ("FIPPA") was recently amended to ensure that institutions have measures in place to preserve records.
+The Freedom of Information and Protection of Privacy Act ("FIPPA") was amended to ensure that institutions have measures in place to preserve records.
 Ryerson University does have measures in place; namely, a Records Management Policy, Procedure and Records Retention Schedule.

 Please note, it is now an offence to alter, conceal or destroy a record with the intent of denying a right of access to the record.
 Intentional destruction of institutional records may result in a fine and legal proceedings.

 The following resources are available to assist you with your records management:

 - Ontario’s Information and Privacy Commissioner’s IPC Digest, “FIPPA and MFIPPA: The Recordkeeping Amendments, external link”;

 - GCBS’ “PDF fileNEW: FIPPA Amendments (2014) Require Good Records Management Practices – Guidance for Faculty and Staff ”;

 - Ryerson’s Records Management Policy, Procedure and Records Retention Schedule (RRS); and,